ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 }
 ```

-This program is a simple example that uses OpenCV's functionality to create a 100x100 black image, draw a blue circle on it, and save it as a file.
+This program is a simple example that uses OpenCV to create a 100x100 black image, draw a blue circle on it, and save it as a file.

 ### Compile the program

-Now, let's compile this code using the command below.
+Compile the code using the command below:

 ```bash
 clang++ .\test_opencv.cpp -o test_opencv.exe -I.\install\include -L.\install\lib -lopencv_world4100
 ```